Webhooks

 To use webhooks, you need to

-a.
-Configure webhooks in Merchant Portal
+1. Configure webhooks in Back Office

-- Click on "Generate webhooks keys".
-The screen now shows both the "Webhooks ID" and the affiliated "Secret Webhook Key" in the table.
-The resulting webhooks key is used to validate the messages as legitimate data transfer between our platform and your server.
+• Click on "GENERATE WEBHOOKS API KEY" or enter the desired webhooks api key manually.
+The "WebhooksKey" is used to validate the messages as legitimate data transfer between our platform and your server.
 If you use one of our SDKs, this process happens automatically.
 If you choose to build your own application, make sure to include it

-b.
-Set up webhook endpoint
+2. Set up webhook endpoint

 To process the incoming webhooks in your system, you need to build an application on an HTTPS endpoint on your server.
 It should be able to

-- Translate JSON into objects and signature verification.
-Our server SDKs help you achieve this
+• Translate JSON into objects and signature verification.
+Our Server SDKs help you achieve this

-- Respond to a GET action and echo the 'X-GCS-Webhooks-Endpoint-Verification' header value in the body
+• Respond to a GET action and echo the 'X-GCS-Webhooks-Endpoint-Verification' header value in the body

-- Respond to the POST action with a 2XX status code for all events delivered
+• Respond to the POST action with a 2XX status code for all events delivered

-- Validate the signature on the message
+• Validate the signature on the message

-5. Respond to Webhooks
+Respond to Webhooks

 Whenever your server successfully receives a webhook message, it should return a HTTP status code in 2xx range.
 This will ensure our system acknowledges that you have received the webhook.